Cover artwork by user OnlyOneKenobi

 Placed Anakin’s sole nightmare after this, with the opera scene right afterward.

-During the opera scene, removed reference to midichlorians and creating life.
+During the opera scene, removed reference to midichlorians.
 Also removed Palpatine calling Anakin out on spying on him.
 It is more effective to let Anakin carry that tension inwardly only, and provide no relief.

 Reinstated the sunset meeting between the loyalists and Palpatine, further elaborating on the tension between Anakin and Padme.